berkorbay/bilgi-ie231/index.md

 This is the page for complete classroom materials for my lecture IE 231 - Introduction to Probability during FALL 2017 semester at Bilgi University.
+You can reach course archive from [here](https://berkorbay.github.io/bilgi-ie231/S17/).

 -----